Cadenze/Cadenze.github.io/compositions/salish-sea.md

 title: "Salish Sea" Sonata for Piano and Viola
 ---

+# "Salish Sea" Sonata for Piano and Viola

 A work commissioned by Rae Gallimore and Barry Tan for their West Coast Concert series.

 Movements: